kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ## The Script ##

-We need a few pre-requisites for the script to run succesfully :
+We need a few pre-requisites for the script to run successfully :

 1) A sysprepped VHDX with Server 2016